TrueBlocks/trueblocks-docker/README.md

         target: /unchained
 ```

+**Note:** Adjust the `source` paths appropriately for your machine.

-Notice that the above process attaches the internal-to-docker `target` folders to the external-on-the-host `source` folders.
-This allows the files created by the Unchained Index to be visible outside of the docker container.
+Notice that the above process attaches the *internal-to-docker* `target` folders to the *external-on-the-host* `source` folders.
+This allows the files created by the Unchained Index to be visible on your host machine.

 ## Running the tool

 Assuming you've completed the above instructions, open a new terminal window and start the container with this command: